-The information contained in this article is current as at 30 March 2020 and may no longer be up-to-date.
+The information contained in this article is current as at 30 March 2020.
 To view information on the latest coronavirus updates, please visit our COVID-19 Updates, Webinars and Resources page or alternatively contact us on (03) 9560 2922 for further information on any recent changes.

 The Coronavirus Pandemic (COVID-19) has caused a significant increase in stress and anxiety for many charities and NFPs operating in many areas and sectors across our community.
 Charities may be seeking to respond to the crisis by helping those in need while being under significant stress and anxiety themselves.

 Both the Federal and Victorian governments, as well as the national charity regulator, the ACNC, have announced a number of support measures aimed at helping charities and NFPs stay afloat and ease compliance regulation so they can get on with the job of supporting people at need in our community.

 In this article, we provide answers to some of the most common questions we are receiving in relation to these issues and pointers to the government support available to charities and NFPs.

 Cash flow boost for charities – PAYG credit